 In addition to supporting The Prince's Trust, we give back to those less fortunate than us in a number of other ways.
 Colleagues based at our distribution centre regularly fundraise and volunteer with Willen Hospice, one of the best loved charities in Milton Keynes and the surrounding area and close to the hearts of many because of the compassionate, personal end of life care provided to some of our colleagues.
 We have supported the hospice for many years and through various fundraising initiatives have donated over £100,000.

-We also donate unsaleable stock regularly to charities, New Life and Willen Hospice.
+We also donate unsaleable stock regularly to charities, British Heart Foundation and Willen Hospice.
 Any excess material left over from alterations is also donated to a local childcare nursery who use it for activities with the children.
 In addition, once they are no longer needed, fabric swatches used by our buying/design team are donated to Project Linus UK, a volunteer organisation which make quilts for sick, disabled or disadvantaged children across the UK.

 WORK EXPERIENCE AND INTERNSHIPS